Rockyymj/Supplementary/README.md

 # Assert and Chai library

+The "assertion" is to determine whether the actual execution results of the source code are consistent with the expected results, if not, throw an error.
+All test cases (it blocks) should contain one or more assertions.
+It is the key to writing test cases.
+The assertion function is implemented by the assertion library.
+Mocha itself does not have the assertion library, so the assertion library must be installed first.

     var  foo = 'bar'
     , beverages = { tea: [ 'chai', 'matcha', 'milktea' ] };